Equivariant localization and completion in cyclic homology and derived loop spaces: Background

 \begin{defn} Let $\cat{Cat}_\otimes$ be a symmetric monoidal $\infty$-category with monoidal unit $1_{\otimes}$, and $X \in \cat{Cat}_{\otimes}$ a 1-dualizable object with dual $X^\vee$, coevaluation $\eta: 1_{\otimes} \rightarrow X \otimes X^\vee$ and evaluation $\epsilon: X^\vee \otimes X \rightarrow 1_{\otimes}$.
 We define the \emph{dimension} of $X$ by

 If $F: X \rightarrow Y$ is a morphism with a right dual (i.e. adjoint) $G$, then we can define

 \end{defn}

 \begin{rmk} More precisely, the a choice of dualizing structure for $X \in \cat{Cat}_{\otimes}$ determines an explicit dimension $\dim(X)$.
-By Proposition 4.6.1.10 in \cite{Lu:HA}, the space of dualizing structures on $X$ is contractible; therefore, $\dim(X)$ is defined uniquely up to unique isomorphism in the homotopy category $\Ho(\cat{End}_{\cat{Cat}_\otimes}(1_\otimes))$. \end{rmk}
+By Proposition 4.6.1.10 in \cite{Lu:HA}, the space of dualizing structures on $X$ is contractible; therefore, $\dim(X)$ is defined uniquely up to unique isomorphism in the homotopy category $\Ho(\cat{End}_{\cat{Cat}_\otimes}(1_\otimes))$.
+This fact allows us to compute Hochschild homology in two different ways using different dualizing structures on a category and know that they are equivalent without explicitly producing an equivalence. \end{rmk}

 \begin{rmk} Lurie's proof of the Cobordism Hypothesis \cite{Lu:TFT} allows for an equivalent formulation: there is a bijection between $1$-dualizable objects $X \in \cat{Cat}_{\otimes}$ and framed extended $\cat{Cat}_{\otimes}$-valued $n$-dimensional topological field theories $\mathcal{Z}_X$; for a 1-dualizable object $X$ we define the dimension by